truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/WebDAV.md

 **Enable the share** is selected by default.
 It enables the share at start (when the app starts).
 Enter a name using lower or uppercase letters and or numbers.
 Names can include the underscore (_) or dash (-).

-Accept the default **[Resource Configuration](#resources-configuration-settings) or to customize, change the CPU and memory settings you want to apply to the WebDAV application container.
+Accept the default [**Resource Configuration**](#resources-configuration-settings), or enter the CPU and memory settings you want to apply to the WebDAV application container.

 After configuring the container settings, click **Install** to save the application configuration, deploy the app, and make the share(s) accessible.

-After the installation completes, the application displays on the **Installed** application screen.
+After the installation completes, the application displays on the **Installed** applications screen.

 {{< trueimage src="/images/SCALE/23.10/WebDAVAppInstalled.png" alt="WebDAV App Installed" id="4: WebDAV App Installed" >}}